 Regular user interviews, perhaps?

 Team members are no different.
 Talk to them regularly to understand what motivates them (or doesn't) to do their job that you intend them to; more importantly, the one for which they signed up.
-Document conversations so you can see how environment, situations, other team-related, organization-related factors influence them to do something good vs. great (or not do at all).
+Document conversations so you can see how environment, situations, other team-related, organisation factors influence them to do something good vs. great (or not do at all).

 Why not put effort into putting those conversations in frameworks?
 Why not go over our notes a few more times to understand better?
-Why not synthesize our findings to taking action for our team?
+Why not synthesise our findings to taking action for our team?
 After all, we do all of these for our app users, don't we?

 Re-think your feature offering/ positioning.
 Or, in some instances, drop the feature.

-It's a regular practice in organizations to look back and evaluate all the features ever built and how they are performing.
+It's a regular practice in organisations to look back and evaluate all the features ever built and how they are performing.
 Analytics data, attribution to NPS, revenues are some of the ways to measure this.
 If something eventually doesn't work, folks go back to the whiteboard and either come out with a revised plan to try something different or drop it.
 A while ago, at a company I worked, we were trying very hard to make 'chat' work.
 Even after two years of effort, maintenance of the feature cost us way more than the return.
 We eventually canned it.

 At your place of work today, there would be methods, practices, tools, even people where you are still investing but don't see any impactful return.
 The tool is only adding operational and staff-hour overhead.
 The legacy practices are slowly injecting bureaucracy in the system and are slowing you down.